ronyginosar/Transletter/README.md

 # otiot-new

-This is a fork from Gaia Gonen's Project called "otiot" (https://github.com/GaiaGonen/otiot).
+This is a newer version of Gaia Gonen's Project called "otiot" (https://github.com/GaiaGonen/otiot).